 Users are primarily equipped with a blank canvas, nearly like a large bulletin board, in which the team can pin different tasks.
 That teams can then pin different assignments too.
 Overall the design is amazingly clean; different colors and shapes are applied to separate various sections without any uncertainty.

 Once the selection of different boards or teams is made, Trello also uses blank pages to store your information.
-By clicking on board will give you a new blank canvas, where you can store all the projects and tasks in the list which will visually appear as ‘Cards.’
+Clicking on the board will give you a new blank canvas, where you can store all the projects and tasks in the list which will visually appear as ‘Cards.’

-Design is not just putting a fresh coat of paint on your app, or to add ostentatious animations to make it cooler.
+Design is not just putting a fresh coat of paint on your app, or adding ostentatious animations to make it cooler.
 But, the main aim of the design is to guide users throughout the app and to manage how they interact with solutions.

 Because of this, the design presents itself directly to the user of an app.